cerbos/tutorial/src/04-calling-cerbos/README.md

 2. The Resources - a map of entities of a resource kind that are they requesting access too
 3. The Actions - what actions are they trying to person on the entities

-The request payload to the `/api/check` endpoint takes these 3 bit of information as JSON:
+The request payload to the `/api/check` endpoint takes these 3 bits of information as JSON:

 ```json
 {